 - CSB/SJU students study alongside international students from all over the world, creating connections that will last a lifetime.

 - All meals are included with the program fee paid to CSB/SJU.
 This makes a semester on the French Riviera affordable for students.

 The Campus International de Cannes, which opened its doors in 1920, specializes in instruction of the French language and culture.
 CSB/SJU students will take French langauge courses throughout their semester, along with a variety of seminar courses from the offerings at the CIC.

 Upon arrival, you will take a placement test as a part of your orientation to determine your grammar and language course placement.
-The Collège offers language instruction at 15 specialized levels, making it the ideal site to improve your French skills.
-In addition, you will choose from a variety of afternoon seminar courses which are offered in French (art history, cinema, civilization & culture, literature, political science, and theater) or in English (art history, civilization & culture, and international business).
+The CIC offers language instruction at 15 specialized levels, making it the ideal site to improve your French skills.
+In addition, you will choose from a variety of afternoon seminar courses which are offered in French (art history, cinema, civilization & culture, political science, and theater) or in English (art history, civilization & culture, and international business).

 For a complete list of classes please refer to page 2 of the France brochure.

-Students live, eat, socialize, and study at the Collège, which is home to many international and some French students.
+Students live, eat, socialize, and study at the CIC, which is home to many international and some French students.
 Double occupancy dorm style rooms offer shared bathrooms.
 Common spaces include a lounge, large courtyard, library, computer lab, and small cafe.
 Participation in the Cannes program offers CSB/SJU students full board (three meals a day, seven days a week) in the cafeteria.

 The approximate program dates for France are late-August to mid-December.